docker/docs/datacenter/ucp/2.2/guides/admin/configure/join-windows-worker-nodes.md

 Some features are not yet supported on Windows nodes:

 * Networking
   * The swarm mode routing mesh can't be used on Windows nodes.
-You can can expose a port for your service in the host where it is running, and use the HTTP routing mesh to make your service accessible using a domain name.
+You can expose a port for your service in the host where it is running, and use the HTTP routing mesh to make your service accessible using a domain name.
   * Encrypted networks are not supported.
 If you've upgraded from a previous